 All routes matching the entry will have the metric or cost configured through this command assigned to them.

+'''

 Route map <map-id>>entry <n> set metric <metric>

+'''

-Entry number.
-Despite entries not requiring consecutive numbers, the numerical order is importmetric ant as the first number checked is the lowest.
+n Entry number.
+Despite entries not requiring consecutive numbers, the numerical order is important as the first number checked is the lowest.
 Values range from 1 to 65535.
-Metric or cost to establish when redistributing the route.